jsxgraph/jsxgraph_website/src/docs/gettingstarted/_step1.section.md

 ## JSXGraph Locally Hosted

-If you want to include a local copy of JSXGraph in your HTML file, download the two following JSXGraph files
+If you want to include a local copy of JSXGraph in your HTML file, download the following files and save them in the same folder as your HTML file:

 - <https://jsxgraph.org/distrib/jsxgraphcore.js>
 - <https://jsxgraph.org/distrib/jsxgraph.css>